Electromagnetic momentum and the energy-momentum tensor in a linear medium with magnetic and dielectric properties

 In the first half of the last century, there was an ongoing theoretical and experimental effort devoted to determining the correct description of the momentum of light propagating through a linear medium \cite{BIPfei,BIMilBoy,BIKemp,BIBaxL,BIBarL}.
 At various times, the issue was resolved in favor of the Abraham momentum

 and at other times the momentum was found to be the Minkowski momentum

-Since Penfield and Haus \cite{BIPenHau} showed, in 1967, that neither the Abraham momentum nor the Minkowski momentum is the total momentum, the resolution of the Abraham--Minkowski controversy has been that the momentum for an arbitrary or unspecified field subsystem must be supplemented by an appropriate material momentum to obtain the total momentum \cite{BIPfei,BIMilBoy,BIKemp,BIBaxL,BIBarL,BIPei,BIKran, BIPenHau,BIMikura,BIGord,BIBPRL}.
+Since Penfield and Haus \cite{BIPenHau} showed, in 1967, that neither the Abraham momentum nor the Minkowski momentum is the total momentum, the resolution of the Abraham--Minkowski controversy has been that the momentum for an arbitrary or unspecified field subsystem must be supplemented by an appropriate material momentum to obtain the total momentum \cite{BIPfei,BIMilBoy,BIKemp,BIBaxL,BIBarL, BIPenHau,BIMikura,BINelson,BIBPRL,BIObuk,BIGord,BIBrev,BIKran}.
 Then, it must be demonstrated that the total momentum, so constructed, is actually conserved in a thermodynamically closed system, as that is usually not the case.
-The existence of a continuity equation, also known as a conservation law, is not sufficient to prove conservation, as evidenced by the non-conservation of Poynting's vector ${\bf S}=c{\bf E}\times{\bf H}$.
+Although continuity equations are often called conservation laws, the derivation of a result that has the outward appearance of a continuity equation is not sufficient to prove conservation.

 Given the arbitrariness of the field momentum and the model dependence of the material momentum that go into a construction of the total momentum, the only convincing way to determine the total momentum is by the application of conservation principles.
 Then conservation of the total energy is all that is needed to prove that the total momentum \cite{BIGord,BICB,BICB2,BISPIE}